Is It OK to Paint Satin Over a Semi-Gloss Finish?

-painting over semi gloss with satin
+can you paint over semi gloss with satin

 It’s not surprising that semi-gloss (between high gloss and matte) is one of the most popular types of finishes for paints you can find.
+It strikes the balance of being easy to clean while not being so reflective that is unattractive or overwhelming.

 In fact, when it’s doubtful most people choose semi-gloss and they are happy with the results they get.